BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Power on your Passport by holding down the bottom-left button.
 1. [  ] Do the bureaucratic steps.
    1. Call up the setup instructions with the QR.
-   2. Agree to the terms of service
+   2. Agree to the terms of service.
 1. [  ] Conduct the Supply-Chain Validation[^35].
    1. Scan the Validation Code from the setup instructions.
    2. Copy the four words that appear on your Passport back to the web page.